 We have a team of doctors based at the CDC as well as a number of visiting consultants who hold specialist clinics, some of which are held jointly with the local team.
 There are general outpatient clinics for children and young people from 0-18 who's development may be delayed or significantly different from their peers, and there are also a number of specialist clinics in, genetics, neurology, neuromuscular and ophthalmology.

-There is a multi-disciplinary and multi-agency service for children and young people with conditions such as autism, ADHD and Downs Syndrome, but all our doctors engage with multi-disciplinary teams of professionals working with schools, therapists, social care, specialist services etc. for the children and young people we see.
+There is a multi-disciplinary and multi-agency service for children and young people with autism, ADHD and Downs Syndrome, but all our doctors engage with multi-disciplinary teams of professionals working with schools, therapists, social care, specialist services etc. for the children and young people we see.
 A number of the medical team also attend the special schools in the areas for designated clinics which allows minimal interruption to learning for these children and young people.